The fear of man brings a snare, but he who trusts in the Lord will be exalted. —Proverbs 29:25

 Galatians 1:10 poses a valid question for us to consider.
 When our lives are focused on gaining the favor of others or pleasing them for our own goals, we’ll be at cross-purposes with the Lord.
 Either we seek the Lord’s favor or we seek man’s favor and our choice affects the way we live our lives.

-As you consider whether you have a disposition to fear man or try to gain others’ approval, can you identify behaviors that are linked to it?
+As you consider whether you have the disposition to fear man or try to gain others’ approval, can you identify behaviors that are linked to it?

 You rarely ask others for help or accept help from others.